pryv/dev-site/source/guides/consent.md

 ### Consent request

 Data in Pryv.io accounts is organized in streams and events, and accesses are distributed over streams.
-This means than when you wish to collect/process particular data from your app user, you actually need to request access on the "stream" in which this particular data is located.
+This means that when you wish to collect/process particular data from your app user, you actually need to request access on the "stream" in which this particular data is located.

 Let's keep things simple for now; thus, suffice it to say that consent from the user will focus on "streams".
 If you wish to learn more about **Pryv.io Data Model**, you can do so in this [tech guide](https://api.pryv.com/guides/data-modelling/) or [this video](https://www.youtube.com/watch?v=zl9RTf6JTps).